Class DBSCAN<T>

 Serializable

-public class DBSCAN<T> extends PartitionClustering
+public class DBSCAN<T> extends Partitioning

 Density-Based Spatial Clustering of Applications with Noise.
 DBSCAN finds a number of clusters starting from the estimated density distribution of corresponding nodes.